QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

  * the **stick** occurs in the low compensation and high effort  later in the spell.

-XXXXXX We shall encounter a related  carrot-and-stick feature in these lectures XXXX.
+We shall encounter a related  carrot-and-stick feature in our other lectures about dynamic programming squared.

 The planner offers declining benefits and induces increased search effort as the duration of an unemployment spell rises in order to provide an